Getting started

 Installation

-curl -fsSL https://raw.githubusercontent.com/3DBAG/roofer/refs/heads/develop/distribution/install.sh | sh
+curl -fsSL https://raw.githubusercontent.com/3DBAG/roofer/refs/heads/main/distribution/install.sh | sh

 Running roofer